Causes and Treatments of Overbite

 Here are some things that help people to prevent it.
 For example, limiting the use of pacifiers for babies may protect them from this condition.
 According to the studies made in this field, extended use of pacifiers may cause malocclusion, specifically overbite.
 As babies grow, the shape of their jaws and mouths changes accordingly.

 That is why using pacifiers more than they should lead them to have an overbite.
 Similarly, sucking thumps has the same effect and affects their jaw and teeth shape.
 Paying extra attention to using pacifiers and sucking thumps habits can prevent the potential problem.
+In some cases, early removal of baby teeth may be necessary to allow the remaining teeth to align properly and prevent future bite issues.
 Another thing to do to prevent this is to stop pushing against the front teeth with the tongue.
 You can also prevent it by scheduling dental check-ups.

 The treatment method can be determined by factors such as the patient’s age, underlying problems, and the seriousness of the problem.
 One way to treat this problem is braces.
-Using braces may help bring the upper teeth back into a better alignment.
+Overbite braces, including traditional metal braces and clear aligners, are commonly used for overbite correction and can help bring the upper teeth back into a better alignment.
+Invisalign treatment is also a discreet and effective option for mild to moderate overbites, especially for adults with adult teeth.
 Sometimes braces cannot be the only solution to treat overbite.

 How Does Overbite Affect Oral Health?

 Overbite is not just a problem that affects appearance, it affects oral health as well.
 For example, it can cause gum diseases.
+An untreated overbite can also lead to receding gums and tooth erosion over time.
 When chewing, if the bottom teeth hit the gum in the upper jaw, this can lead to problems such as gum inflammation.

 If left untreated, it can even cause tooth loss.
 Also, having it can make people grind their teeth against each other.
 This can cause tooth enamel to wear down over time.
+Overbite can also increase the risk of gum disease and temporomandibular joint problems, affecting overall dental health.
 That is why, people with this condition teeth should pay more attention to their oral health.

 FAQ About Overbite